GfellerLab/MixTCRviz/README.md

 MixTCRviz creates a directory (output.path).
 The output.path/ directory contains the motifs (e.g. pdf files) for each model.

+- If interactive.plots==T, interactive html files are also created, and you can mouse over the V/J genes to see the names.
 - If output.stat==T, the output.path/stats/ contains .rds files with all the stats for each model.
 - If output.processed.data==T, the output.path/processed_data/ contains .csv files with the actual data used to build the motifs.
 - If plot.logo.length==1, the output.path/CDR3_length/ directory shows the V/J usage and CDR3 motifs for multiple lengths for both chains.